 WHAT IS THE MISSOURI FARM BUREAU PAC PROGRAM?

-The Missouri Farm Bureau FARM-PAC is a program established by the Missouri Farm Bureau in 1976 that allows Farm Bureau members a more direct and effective voice in the political arena.
-There are six regional FARM-PAC Committees in the state, coinciding with the Congressional Districts.
-The FARM-PAC Committees are made up of a county Farm Bureau appointed trustee from each county in the respective regions.
+The Missouri Farm Bureau established a Political Action Committee (PAC) program in 1976 that allows Farm Bureau members a more direct and effective voice in the political arena.
+There are seven regional endorsement committees aligned with the state’s Congressional Districts.
+The endorsement committees are made up of a county Farm Bureau appointed trustee from each county in the respective regions.
 The committees meet to interview political candidates and discuss issues prior to election.
 Endorsements are made and support is given on a bi-partisan basis to those candidates who will best represent Farm Bureau policy.
-In 2004, a statewide FARM-PAC was organized for the purpose of receiving contributions and making expenditures in support of candidates or issues endorsed by the six congressional district FARM-PAC’s.
-The statewide FARM-PAC is comprised of all six district FARM-PAC chairmen.
+There is also a statewide committee made up of the chairman and vice-chairman of the 7 regional endorsement committees.
+The statewide committee governs the administration of the state and federal PACs and determines the operating procedures for the regional endorsement committees.

 WHAT IS THE TRACK RECORD FOR THE PROGRAM?

-Since being organized in 1976, nearly 80% of FARM-PAC endorsed candidates have won election.
+Since being organized in 1976, nearly 80 percent of MFB PAC endorsed candidates have won election.
 About 300 candidates have been endorsed.
 This translates directly into a stronger voice for Farm Bureau on legislative issues.
 Trustees work hard to judge candidates on their ability to represent agriculture and rural Missouri regardless of party affiliation.

-ARE CAMPAIGN CONTRIBUTIONS GIVEN TO FARM-PAC ENDORSED CANDIDATES?
+ARE CAMPAIGN CONTRIBUTIONS GIVEN TO MFB PAC-ENDORSED CANDIDATES?

-The FARM-PAC Trustees decide on a case-by-case basis whether or not to make campaign contributions to endorsed candidates.
-Generally, small contributions are given to endorsed candidates, but more and more the FARM-PACs are shifting funds to programs to assist county Farm Bureaus with political action and education activities at the local level.
+The MFB PAC Trustees decide on a case-by-case basis whether or not to make campaign contributions to endorsed candidates.
+Generally, small contributions are given to endorsed candidates, but more and more the MFB PAC is shifting funds to programs to assist county Farm Bureaus with political action and education activities at the local level.

-FARM-PAC funds are generated from voluntary Farm Bureau member contributions and all funds are controlled directly by the district FARM-PAC committees.
+MFB PAC funds are generated from voluntary Farm Bureau member contributions and all funds are controlled directly by the district MFB PAC committees.

 WHICH CANDIDATES ARE ENDORSED BY THE MFB PAC?